-The finance department, CFO, shall prepare and submit the paper or electronic draw-down request.
-For Federal Head Start/Early Head Start, the drawdowns will be made only after checks have been cut and expenses paid at www.dpm.psc.gov.
-The amount of the receivable shall be recorded on the general ledger and a copy of all supporting documentation such as the detailed general ledger, and other supporting documentation shall be filed for audit purposes.
-CFO shall prepare the receipt documentation and the Receptionist shall post the receipt to the finance general ledger.
+The finance department, CFO, shall prepare and submit the paper or electronic drawdown request.
+For Federal Head Start/Early Head Start, the drawdowns will be made only after checks have been cut and expenses paid at https://pms.psc.gov.
+The amount of the receivable shall be recorded on the general ledger and a copy of supporting documentation such as the detailed general ledger and other supporting documentation shall be filed for audit purposes.
+CFO shall prepare the receipt documentation and the Receptionist/Accounting Clerk shall post the receipt to the finance general ledger.

-All data used to complete all federal expenditure reports shall be from the District's expenditure reports generated via its financial software system.
+Data used to complete federal expenditure reports shall be from the District's expenditure reports generated via its financial software system.